 Governmental funds.
 Most of the City's basic services are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the City's general government operations and the basic service it provides.
 Governmental fund information helps determine whether there are more or fewer financial resources that can be spent in the near future to finance the City's programs.
-The differences of results in the governmental fund financial statements to those in the government-wide financial statements are explained in a reconciliation following each governmental fund financial statement.
+The differences of results in the governmental fund financial statements to those in the governmental fund financial statements.